 Could acupuncture help me prepare for a VBAC?
 Can you help me with my scar tissue?

 Acupuncture plays a vital role in supporting caesarean recovery and aiding those planning for VBAC (Vaginal Birth After Caesarean).
-If you have undergone a C-section delivery, receiving acupuncture treatment post-surgery and prior to conceiving a subsequent child is highly beneficial.
-This approach facilitates efficient healing of scar tissue, prevention of adhesions and enhances the likelihood of achieving a successful VBAC.
-Acupuncture is known for its ability to alleviate pain and speed recovery after any surgical procedure.
-However, it holds particular significance if you are seeking to avoid a repeat caesarean section.
+If you’ve had a C-section delivery then having a short course of acupuncture post-surgery and prior to conceiving again is highly beneficial.
+This approach encourages better healing of your scar, helps to prevent adhesions and enhances your chances of achieving a successful VBAC.

 While acupuncture is a safe and gentle therapy which can be used at all stages of pregnancy.
 It can also provide excellent support as you recover from the birth of your baby.
 In China the time after childbirth was known by different names, including "Sitting the Month" or "Zuo Yue Zi."
 It involved a dedicated period, typically lasting from 26 days to 100 days starting straight after the birth during which new mothers were encouraged to prioritise rest, rejuvenation, and recovery.